ionic-team/stencil/BREAKING_CHANGES.md

 ### Jest Presets

-Previously, most of Jest had to be manually configured within each app's `package.json`, and required the `transform` config to be manually wired up to Stencil's `jest.preprocessor.js`.
+When running Jest directly, previously most of Jest had to be manually configured within each app's `package.json`, and required the `transform` config to be manually wired up to Stencil's `jest.preprocessor.js`.
 With the latest changes, most of the Jest config can be replaced with just `"preset": "@stencil/core/testing"`.
 You can still override the preset defaults, but it's best to start with the defaults first.
+Also note, the Jest config can be avoid entirely by using the `stencil test --spec` command rather than calling Jest directly.

 ```diff
   "jest": {